Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Setup and Preliminaries

 In particular, under~\eqref{honest} we can always find a sample size $n$ such that the coverage probability of $\mathcal{C}^\alpha$ is not below $1-\alpha$ by more than an arbitrarily small amount for every $(\mu_Y, \mu_T)\in\mathcal{F}$.
 Under~\eqref{pointwise} there is no such guarantee, and even in very large samples the coverage probability of $\mathcal{C}^\alpha$ could be poor for some $(\mu_Y, \mu_T)\in\mathcal{F}$.
 Since we do not know in advance which function pair is the correct one, honesty as in~\eqref{honest} is necessary for good finite sample coverage of $\mathcal{C}^\alpha$ across data generating processes.
-Of course, we also want CSs that are efficient, in the sense that they are ``small'' while maintaining honesty.